Ilex aquifolium

 Tar Spot

-Tar spot, also known as leaf spot, is an accurate description for this holly disease.
-It’s caused by a fungus called Coniothyrium ilicinum that creates tiny yellow-brown spots on the leaves.
+Tar spot, also known as leaf spot, is caused by the fungus Coniothyrium ilicinum that creates tiny yellow-brown spots on the leaves.

 The evidence will show up in winter or early spring, progress to a red-brown by summer, and become sooty black by autumn.